Today100/Glossary/README.md

 It includes two files, "trial1_1.py" is the GUI(graphic user interface) and "trial1.py" which stores the SQL functions.

+Please checkout the executable application in the release page. https://github.com/Today100/Glossary/releases

 ### Program two: Multi-tools

 Multi-tools is a program that includes many other tools such as a drawing board, a notebook calculator, an image to base64 converter, and a note editor.